 Smoke but no Fire

 When you spend your days watching, reviewing and writing about movies some times watching some thing which is mindless entertainment ends up the sort of distraction you need.
-It is the reasons why I actually seek out made for TV disaster movies such as "Firequake" despite knowing full well that these movies are not great pieces of entertainment and are little more than a lot of badly written nonsense.
+It is the reasons why I actually seek out made for TV disaster movies such as "Firequake" despite knowing full well that these movies are not great pieces of entertainment and are little more than a lot of badly written nonsense with a bucket load of bad special effects.

-Now whilst "Firequake" gives us a set up which not only features a new clean energy but also a mother trying to deal with a daughter who resents her the movie stays pretty typical.
-As such what we get is Eve trying to make sure some friends and family are okay, dodgy officials perverted by greed and of course the sort of effects which are not overly realistic.
-I could also mention some less than believable dialogue, misrepresentation of diabetes, awkward delivery of it and a script which feels like the writers just dropped in some terms they heard of "The Big Bang Theory".
+Now whilst "Firequake" gives us a set up which not only features a new clean energy but also a mother trying to deal with a daughter who resents her the movie is pretty standard.
+As such what we get is Eve trying to make sure some friends and family are okay, dodgy officials perverted by greed causing problems and of course the sort of special effects which are neither special nor overly realistic.
+I could also mention the misrepresentation of diabetes, some less than believable dialogue, awkward delivery of said dialogue and a script which feels like the writers just dropped in some terms they heard of "The Big Bang Theory".
 It makes "Firequake" a movie which is bad nonsense yet entertaining when you want something visual and amusing.

 What this all boils down to is that "Firequake" is no better or worse than many a made for TV disaster movie which makes this the sort of nonsense which has the potential to entertain if you like bad movies.